rubyworks/rulebow/README.md

 Directly via Rubygems:

-    $ gem install osu
+    $ gem install ergo

-Or by adding `gem "osu"` to your Gemfile and running:
+Or by adding `gem "ergo"` to your Gemfile and running:

     $ bundle install

 ### Setup

-Create a `.osu` directory in your project.
+Create a `.ergo` directory in your project.

-    $ mkdir .osu
+    $ mkdir .ergo

-Edit the `.osu/rules.rb` file.
+Edit the `.ergo/rules.rb` file.

-    $ vi .osu/rules.rb
+    $ vi .ergo/rules.rb

 And add the following example rules to the file.